Pragades-Rajagopal/django-test/README.md

 ### Database

-SQLite database is used which is the default databse that comes with Django.
+SQLite database is used which is the default database that comes with Django.
 (Due to some issues, Postgres db is not used)

 ### Endpoint